George DeBaptiste: Fugitives along the Ohio River

 DeBaptiste was still living in Madison in 1843, when he conducted Adam and Sarah Crosswhite and their four children to freedom.
 (A few years later he aided them in Detroit, when they crossed the Detroit River into Canada in 1847).
 About this time, DeBaptiste, Lambert, and Coffin began working with George J. Reynolds.
 In 1846, DeBaptiste was still working along the Ohio River, ferrying Kentucky runaways across to Ohio and Indiana, and then to Michigan and Ontario, Canada.
 He frequently loaned his freedom papers to other men of similar height and build.
-Slavery supporters in the area demanded his arrest for his failure to pay a $500 bond required by the state from free blacks until Judge Stephen C. Stevens declared that law unconstitutional.
-Repeatedly attacked in Madison for his anti-slavery work, as southern Ohio had slavery supporters, DeBaptist was forced to leave town.
+Slavery supporters in the area demanded his arrest for his failure to pay a $500 bond required by the state from free African-Americans until Judge Stephen C. Stevens declared that law unconstitutional.
+Repeatedly attacked in Madison for his anti-slavery work, as southern Indiana had slavery supporters, DeBaptist was forced to leave town.